LEARNAcademy/syllabus/react/create-react-app.md

 export default App
 ```

-## Challenge 1: About Us
-- Create a new React application
-- Delete the unnecessary boilerplate code
-- Create a class in App.js

-#### User Stories
+---

+### Challenges
-- As a user, I can see a Header component with the text 'About Us'
+- As a user, I can see a Header component with the title of your app
-- As a user, I can see a Content component with information about you and your partner
+- As a user, I can see a Profile component with information about you and your partner
-- As a user, I can see a Footer component with your team name
+- As a user, I can see a Footer component with your cohort name
+- As a user, I can see a Favorites component with a list of top five favorites (ie. Top 5 Favorite TV Shows, Top 5 Favorite Songs, Top 5 Favorite Taco Shops)
 - As a user, I can see a customized browser tab

-## Challenge 2: Our Top 5
-- Create a new React application
-- Delete the unnecessary boilerplate code
-- Create a class in App.js

-#### User Stories
-- As a user, I can see a Header component with the title of your application (ie. Top 5 Favorite TV Shows, Top 5 Favorite Songs, Top 5 Favorite Taco Shops)
-- As a user, I can see a customized browser tab
-- As a user, I can see a component with a list of your favorites
-- As a user, I can see a component containing a little blurb about the items on the list (one descriptive component per item)

 ---
 [Back to Syllabus](../README.md#unit-two-introduction-to-react)